 NOTE: Different objectives can be used depending on the application and signal.
 But usage of high numerical aperture objectives is recommended.

-4.3.2) Place the fixed sample with the EC and focus carefully using brightfield light (phase contrast or DIC) until the EC and cells are in the plane of observation.
+4.3.2) Place the fixed sample with the ‘eggcups’ and focus carefully using brightfield light (phase contrast or DIC) until the ‘eggcups’ and cells are in the plane of observation.

 4.3.3) Open the software and adjust the parameters.
 Select the filters GFP, Cy3 and DAPI for actin, Golgi and nucleus observation, respectively; adjust the exposition time for all channels.